Chloe Orkin: Selected publications

 Blood-borne Virus Testing in UK Emergency Department:

 Awards and honours

 Orkin is a Fellow of the Royal College of Physicians (FRCP).

 Personal life

-Orkin is lesbian.
+Orkin is a lesbian.
 She lives in London with her wife Flick Thorley, who was a highly regarded HIV specialist nurse at Chelsea and Westminster hospital and Charge Nurse at the London Lighthouse.
 They share a home with their three dogs and two cats.